Are people haggling you on price?

 Yes, higher prices can raise perceived value and lead to more customers.

-If you’re not sure what a fair wage is, or how to price the crochet items you make, here are some quick articles to help:
+If you’re not sure what a fair wage is, or how to price the crochet items you make, here are some quick tips that will help:

 Creative types can be timid about their prices, and cringe when even saying them out loud.